Medicine at School

 Students’ medication should be administered at home whenever possible; however, Groesbeck ISD recognizes that a student may occasionally need to take medication(s) during school hours.
-Medications prescribed once, twice, or three times a day should be given at home unless a specific time during school hours has been prescribed by the physician.
+Medications prescribed once, twice, or three times a day should be given at home unless the physician has prescribed a specific time during school hours.

 When home administration is not possible, the authorized staff may assist in the administration of medications to students during school hours in accordance with these procedures.
-The campus nurses will act in compliance with the Nurse Practice Act (NPA) at all times and will not administer medication in a manner that conflicts with their professional duties and expectations under the Nurse Practice Act or GISD policies.
+The campus nurses will act in compliance with the Nurse Practice Act (NPA) at all times and will not administer medication in a manner that conflicts with their professional duties and expectations under the NPA or GISD policies.
+All medication taken at school must be prescribed by a doctor or dentist licensed to practice in the State of Texas.
+School nurses must also have a signed parent request.

-Should your child need medications to be given at school, please submit the Medication Authorization Form. (pdf) with medications to your child’s school nurse.
+Should your child need medications to be given at school, please submit the Request to Administer Medication and the Medication Authorization Form.

 The following guidelines should be adhered to in the management of student medication: